Girjoaba/IBM_Gettingstarted_Borsch/use-case-2/README.md

    - [IBM watsonx Assistant Virtual Agent](https://www.ibm.com/products/watsonx-assistant): powerful conversational AI capabilities
    - [watsonx.ai](https://www.ibm.com/products/watsonx-ai): IBM’s AI and data platform, bringing together new generative AI capabilities powered by foundation models and traditional machine learning (ML)
    - [IBM Watson Speech to Text](https://www.ibm.com/products/speech-to-text): enables fast and accurate speech transcription in multiple languages for a variety of use cases
-   - [IBM Watson Text to Speech](https://www.ibm.com/products/text-to-speech): enables you to convert written text into natural-sounding audio in a variety of languages and voices within an existing application or within watsonx Assistant.
+   - [IBM Watson Text to Speech](https://www.ibm.com/products/text-to-speech): enables you to convert written text into natural-sounding audio in a variety of languages and voices within an existing application or watsonx Assistant.

 ### Resources and Documentation